Dianeod/docs/docs/ml/toolkit/utils.md

 -   `tcol` is a time column in the data
 -   `dict` is a dictionary defining fill behaviour

-returns a table with columns filled according to assignment of keys in the dictionary `dict`.
-The function defaults to forward-filling, followed by back-filling nulls.
-However changes to the default dictionary allow for zero, median, mean or linear interpolation to be applied on individual columns.
+returns a table with columns filled according to assignment of keys in the dictionary, `dict`.
+The function defaults to forward-filling nulls, followed by back-filling.
+However, changes to the default dictionary allow for zero, median, mean or linear interpolation to be applied on individual columns.

 ```q
 q)show tab:([]sym:10?`A`B;time:asc 10?0t;@[10?1f;0 1 8 9;:;0n];@[10?1f;4 5;:;0n];@[10?1f;2*til 5;:;0n])